MacGyverOfCode/accordion/README.md

 # Accordion
 A jQuery-free accordion.
-Handy if you need, you know, an accordion on it's own.
+Handy if you need an accordion on it's own.